-Where the academy hires out/leases use of the academy facilities to organisations (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) trustees should ensure that appropriate arrangements are in place to keep children safe.
+• Where the academy hires out/leases use of the academy facilities to organisations (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) trustees should ensure that appropriate arrangements are in place to keep children safe.
 Where services or activities are provided separately by another body, trustees should ensure therefore that assurance is sought that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the academy on these matters where appropriate.
 This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.
-Trustees should also ensure safeguarding requirements are included in any transfer of control agreement (i.e., lease or hire agreement), as a condition of use and occupation of the agreement.
+Trustees should also ensure safeguarding requirements are included in any transfer of control agreement (i.e., lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.